- Submit exam application any time prior to or after graduation.

-- Have original, final transcript showing date degree/certificate awarded sent to AACN.
+- Have official, final transcripts for all graduate-level nursing coursework showing degree/date awarded sent directly from school to AACN.

-- Nurse specialist will be partnered with you to answer questions and provide updates.
+- You will be partnered with a nurse specialist to answer questions and provide updates.

 If my RN or APRN license is not unencumbered, am I eligible for certification as an ACNPC-AG?